-Osteopaths are non-invasive manual therapists that have undergone rigorous studies and clinical training for 4 – 5 years.
+Osteopathic Practitioners are non-invasive manual therapists that have undergone rigorous studies and clinical training for 4 – 5 years.
 They use a combination of clinical knowledge and a highly skilled sense of touch to identify structural changes and rhythms within the body.
 Gentle methods are used to encourage the release of stresses and restrictions throughout the body.
-Osteopaths seek to correct any misalignment of bones, muscles, ligaments or tissues that compromise the body’s balance and self-healing ability.
+Osteopathic Practitioners seek to correct any misalignment of bones, muscles, ligaments or tissues that compromise the body’s balance and self-healing ability.

 Osteopathic treatments aim to support the nervous, circulatory and lymphatic systems in order to correct imbalances that are believed to diminish the body’s ability to heal itself and are at the root cause of discomfort, disease and illness.

-Most of us have been exposed to physical trauma at some stage in our life.
+Most of us have been exposed to physical trauma at some stage in our lives.
 The body may have been able to absorb the effects of an accident at the time, but a lasting strain often remains.
 Illnesses and emotional trauma can also leave a lasting physical effect.
 Gradually the body may find it more and more difficult to cope with accumulated stresses, and symptoms may start to show.
-Osteopaths are trained to feel subtle, rhythmical change that is present in all body tissues.
+Osteopathic Practitioners are trained to feel subtle, rhythmical changes that are present in all body tissues.
 The impact of injuries and illnesses can cause a wide variety of problems both in the head and in other areas of the body.
-Osteopaths can feel whether a person is in an optimum state of health, or whether there is something preventing healthy movement of the tissues from occurring.
+Osteopathic Practitioners can feel whether a person is in an optimum state of health, or whether there is something preventing healthy movement of the tissues from occurring.